-The first player draws a card and places it faceup in front of themselves.
-Then, going clockwise around the table, players draw one card at a time until the symbol on their card (you’ll see dollar signs, musical notes, martini glasses, etc.) matches with another already on the table.
+The first player draws a card and places it face-up in front of themselves.
+Then, moving clockwise around the table, players draw one card at a time until the symbol on their card (you’ll see dollar signs, musical notes, martini glasses, etc.) matches with another already on the table.
 Once a match happens, it’s a race between the two to come up with an example of the category on their opponent’s card.
 So, if your opponent’s card said “Johnny Depp Movie” and yours said “Motorcycle Brand,” you should be yelling, “Pirates of the Caribbean” before your opponent comes up with “Ducati.”
 If you do, you win the card and add it to your score pile.

 Once that match happens, it means the card beneath is now fair game for matching to any other card on the table, so it can be anyone’s turn next.
-If there are no more matches, the clockwise turn taking continues.
+If there are no more matches, the clockwise turn-taking continues.

-Just when you’re getting into the swing of things, new kinds of cards appear like Link and Battle cards as well as Trivia and Charades cards to keep you on your toes.
+Just when you’re getting into the swing of things, new types of cards appear like Link and Battle cards as well as Trivia and Charades cards to keep you on your toes.
 Link cards simply link two symbols together, meaning your $ card now also matches with a cocktail glass.
 The Link Card is a simple concept, but they throw the game into total chaos (the good kind!).
-Battle Cards allow for two players to wager any number of their previously won cards in a head-to-head competition which can drastically change the leaderboard in a single turn.
-Finally, the Trivia and Charades cards allow for players to come up with their own questions or prompts for the entire group.
+Battle Cards allow for two players to wager any number of their previously won cards in a head-to-head competition that can drastically change the leaderboard in a single turn.
+Finally, the Trivia and Charades cards allow players to come up with their own questions or prompts for the entire group.